PyBites-Open-Source/eatlocal/README.md

 **Virtual Environment Method**

-A note of warning.
-If you use this method make sure that your virtual environment is not being pushed to GitHub.
-If you have pushed your virtual environment you exposed your password and should change it immediately.
+A note of warning: If you use this method make sure that your virtual environment is not being pushed to GitHub.
+If you accidentally push your virtual environment—clearly that has never happened to me—then you have exposed your password and should change it immediately.

 1. Create a virtual environment for your PyBites repo: